joannajkim/joanna-kim-portfolio/README.md

 3. Familiarizing myself with different types of graphs and charts

 # Portfolio
+This is my public portfolio for Telling Stories with Data at CMU!

 ## Assignment: Setting up your online portfolio:
 https://joannajkim.github.io/joanna-kim-portfolio/